jmintb/blog/content/programming_language_1.md

 Before we start it is important to have some intuition around the problem space.
 I assume that you have experience with using one.
 If you do not then you have my respect for starting your journey with how to build a programming language.

-We will focus on compiling and not interpreting with a JIT option for dynamic purposes.
+We will focus on compiling and not interpreting with a [just in time(JIT)](https://en.wikipedia.org/wiki/Just-in-time_compilation) option for dynamic purposes.
 Lets build an intuition around compilers.

 Often and in the case of our compiler the goal is to take input often in the form of a progam and lower it to a different and hopefully well optimized representation that can be used in context, for general purpose programming languages this